Seafood > Ireland > Dublin Lawyer >

 1/2 C whipping cream

-Melt the butter in a deep frying pan, and place the lobster meat in the pan after the butter has started foaming.
-Cook for a few minutes, taking care that the butter does not burn.
-Add the whiskey, and when heated, set a light to it (using a match or long-lighter).
-When the fire has died, stir in the cream, salt and pepper, and heat through.
+Melt the butter in a deep skillet.
+Place lobster meat in the skillet after the butter has started foaming.
+Cook for a few minutes, taking care the butter does not burn.
+Add the whiskey.
+When heated, carefully set a light to it (using a match or long-lighter).
+When the fire has died, stir in cream, salt and black pepper; heat through.
 Pour back into the lobster shell halves and serve.

 Note: Dublin Lawyer is a traditional dish, but the ingredients are typically expensive.
 It is considered a rare treat.
 For the best flavor, the lobster needs to be freshly killed before cooking.
 However, if you're squeamish like me a packaged whole lobster from the grocery will do.